top of page

 (Please note an additional £5 supplement applies for sessions between 5-8pm)

 I can offer a free 5-10 minute enquiry call if you would like to discuss any uncertainties before arranging an initial consultation.
-You can contact me here to discuss your needs or book an initial consultation
+You can contact me here to discuss your needs or book an initial consultation.
+Whilst efforts are made to protect data, in using electronic communication methods (internet, email, messaging, phone) some degree of risk of interception remains and no data transmission via these electronic means can be guaranteed to be 100% be secure.

 WHAT PEOPLE SAY